billysutomo/chocolate-waffle/README.md

 # chocolate-waffle

 ## Overview
-This project aims to clone shorby.com for education purpose and still in very early state, if you want to contribute please [Open Issue](https://github.com/billysutomo/chocolate-waffle/issues/new/choose) or Merge Request.
+chocolate-waffle aims to clone shorby.com for education purpose. chocolate-waffle is still in very early state and under development.
+If you want to contribute please [Open Issue](https://github.com/billysutomo/chocolate-waffle/issues/new/choose) or Merge Request.

 ![UI Image](ui.png)